Get insider access

 Bose QuietComfort Ultra Earbuds Truly Wireless

 The Creative Aurvana Ace 2 True Wireless and Bose QuietComfort Ultra Earbuds Truly Wireless both support the aptX codecs for high-quality audio.
 The Bose additionally have a more effective active noise cancelling (ANC) system and a significantly longer battery life to a single charge.
-If surround sound is on your list, these have that as well.
+If surround sound is on your list, these include that as well.
 They use aptX Adaptive which adjusts audio quality based on your connection, with a gaming mode.
 The Creative buds have ANC, but it's not as effective.
 Their app has an EQ that gives you more control over the tuning.
-You also get aptX Lossless, which unlike aptX Adaptive consistently outputs lossless audio.
+You also get aptX Lossless, which, unlike aptX Adaptive, consistently outputs lossless audio.
 However, you don't get surround sound with these.

 Sennheiser MOMENTUM True Wireless 3